 One parent-offspring trio from the Framingham Heart Study (FHS) was sequenced at each of four Sequencing Centers (family ID 746, subject IDs 13823, 15960 and 20156).
 All four WGS runs for each subject are provided in the TOPMed FHS accession (phs000974).
 In addition, HapMap subjects NA12878 (CEU, Lot K6) and NA19238 (YRI, Lot E2) were sequenced at each of the Sequencing Centers in alternation, once approximately every 1000 study samples.
-The HapMap sequence data will be released publicly as a BioProject.
+The HapMap sequence data will be released publicly as a BioProject in Q4 2016 or Q1 2017.

-The average pairwise non-reference genotype discordance rate among 69 pairs of duplicate sequenced samples is $5 \times 10^{-5}$ .
+The average pairwise non-reference genotype discordance rate among 69 pairs of duplicate sequenced samples is $5 \times 10^{-5}$ on the set of variants included in this release.
 The genotype discordance rate is very sensitive to the stringency level used for variant site filtering.
 This low figure is evidence of the benefit of 30x whole genome sequencing and suggests that the current filtering threshold suitably balances sensitivity and specificity.
 It must be acknowledged that these 27 control samples were among 4,047 duplicate and related samples which provided a negative training set for the SVM classifier used for site level filtering (see Variant Filtering section).